craftcms/shopify/README.md

 ### Deprecated Settings

-The `syncProductMetafields` and `syncVariantMetafields` are no longer used.
+The `syncProductMetafields` and `syncVariantMetafields` are no longer used, and should be removed from your [configuration file](#settings).
 Meta fields are now automatically loaded alongside product and variant data.

 ### Property Names